Uncover 11 Hidden Fun Facts About Thailand

 Rustic Pathways student Olivia Venneman enjoys the rain outside Mahathat Temple in Ayutthaya, Thailand.

-Thailand is called the Land of Smiles for a good reason.
+1. Thailand is Called the Land of Smiles

 It’s common for Thai people to greet everyone they meet with a large smile.
-Cheery facial expressions are a large part of the culture.
+Cheery facial expressions are a large part of Thai culture.

 Smiles are used as a subtle form of communication in Thailand.
 There are names for at least a dozen different kinds of smiles in Thai, including the gleeful smile, the teasing one, and the “I disagree with you” smile.
 Travelers often can’t tell the difference, but overall, the Thai people are very welcoming and will show it with a smile.